Welcome to Spring 2019 Registration

-For students either unsure about attending or not planning to attend the fall 2018 semester:
+For students either unsure about attending or not planning to attend the spring 2019 semester:

 - Staff from the offices of the Registrar, Bursar, Student Financial Services, Student Success and Retention, and Academic Advising are available to help you make the best decision.
 Please feel free to stop by any of these offices to discuss your circumstances.

-- If your decision to attend the fall term comes after the registration period concludes, you should contact the Office of the Registrar.
+- If your decision to attend the spring term comes after the registration period concludes, you should contact the Office of the Registrar.

-- If you have decided to not attend this fall but would like to return to Berklee College of Music in a future term, you should complete a Returning Student Intent form.
+- If you have decided to not attend this spring but would like to return to Berklee College of Music in a future term, you should complete a Returning Student Intent form.

 - Take advantage of academic advising services by meeting with your academic advisor or faculty departmental advisor.
 Students at sixth semester standing or higher are encouraged to come in early for advising.